Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-The J-1 visa is a common and popular nonimmigrant work and study visa that encourages foreign nationals to come to the U.S. temporarily to learn and gain skills to take back to their home country.
-J-1 visa holders are completely free to marry U.S. citizens, but that does not automatically qualify them for permanent resident status (green card).
-In order to make that transition, there are several steps that need to be taken.
-On this page, you will learn how to make the J-1 to green card transition.
-J-1 to a marriage green card is a common transition, however, it can be complicated, and considering that the stakes are high, any mistake can very costly.
-At VisaNation, we focus on getting the best result for each client.
+The J-1 visa is a common nonimmigrant work and study visa that encourages foreign nationals to come to the U.S. temporarily to learn and gain skills to take back to their home country.
+J-1 visa holders can marry U.S. citizens, but that does not automatically qualify them for permanent resident status (green card).
+To make that transition, several steps must take place.
+In this guide, learn about how to make the J-1 to green card transition, the 90-day rule, adjusting status, the I-130 process, adjusting status, and how a lawyer can guide you on eligibility.

 Increase Your Green Card Approval Chances with VisaNation

-This requirement states that most J-1 visa holders must return to their home countries for at least 2 years after their J-1 visa validity period is expired.
-You must be physically present in the country for a total of two years before being able to apply or petition for any immigrant or nonimmigrant status in the U.S.
+This requirement states that most J-1 visa holders must return to their home countries for at least 2 years after their J-1 visa validity period has expired.
+You must be physically present in the home country for a total of two years before being able to apply or petition for any immigrant or nonimmigrant status in the U.S.

 Are you part of a government-funded exchange program?
 In other words, was the J-1 program financed in part or in whole (indirectly or directly) by the United States government or the government from your home country?